DarkNormal/EAA/README.md

-# EAA
-Enterprise Application Architecture
+# Enterprise Application Architecture

+Bash scripts used on Fedora distro
+Separated into weeks